ECPA Top Shelf Award Winner

-Is it possible to enjoy the Old Testament?
+Is it really possible to enjoy the Old Testament?

 Christians know they are supposed to read the Old Testament.
-Yet many struggle with this part of the Bible, finding it confusing, theologically troubling, or just uninteresting.
-Eric Seibert understands.
-His goal is to help students and other readers learn to love the Old Testament and actually want to read it.
+Yet many struggle to do so.
+They often find it confusing, theologically troubling, or just uninteresting.
+Eric Seibert understands this dilemma and provides a solution.
+His goal is to help people learn to love the Old Testament and actually want to read it.

 "Here is a book with a simple yet profound (and much-needed) aim: give people practical ways to take joy in reading the Old Testament and thus help them want to do it more.
 With pleasing prose and inviting humility, Seibert provides a variety of concrete and creative practices (literary, artistic, theological, and more) that can be adopted by readers at any level.
 The text's problem parts are addressed (and who better than Seibert to address them?), but with a balanced emphasis on the Old Testament's attractiveness.
 The end result is a hands-on manual that unlocks access to and stirs affection for an often-neglected part of the Bible.
 Readers should try this at home.
 They will be glad they did!"